kahnwong/karnwong.me/content/posts/2021-08-22-self-hosting-primer.md

 ## Instructions

-1. Set up and secure the server (set up password, disable password login (which means you can only login via SSH key), etc.)
+1. Set up and secure the server.
+Don't forget to disable password login.
 2. Deploy a website on your server (follow instructions for each service.
-I recommend deploy via Docker).
+I recommend deploying via Docker).
-3. If you are using a server at home which has dynamic IP, setup DDNS (I recommend duckdns.org, since it has very fast TTL).
+3. If you are using a server at home which has dynamic IP, setup DDNS (I recommend ~~duckdns.org~~ Cloudflare DNS, since it has very fast TTL).
+See <https://github.com/favonia/cloudflare-ddns>.
+Set it to update `ddns` CNAME.
-4. Go to your domain name registrar, under DNS, add a CNAME record for your desired subdomain, and set the value to your duckdns.org domain.
+4. Go to your domain name registrar, under DNS, add a CNAME record for your desired subdomain, and set the value to your DDNS  (example: `ddns.yourdomain.com`)
 5. On your server, install a webserver for reverse-proxy.
 I recommend nginx or Caddy.
 6. Create a virtual host config for your website in your webserver of choice.
 7. On your router configuration page, under port forwarding, create two entries for port 80 and 443.